Here are some words of wisdom from Clint Neuerburg, our Art Director, on how to get the most out of your conference

 ACCESS is known for lighting up the music world with great backstage pass design.

 But truth be told, we do a ton of work for conferences, too.
 Who said stunning, functional event badge design was just for the rock-stars?

 As any conference-goer can tell you, the look and feel of a conference badge reflects the conference itself.
-Badges can range from exquisite, gold-stamped, designer badges fit for the Sultan of Brunei to something pulled from the recycle bin at the downtown Copy-mart.
+Badges can range from exquisite, gold-stamped, full color, designer badges fit for the Sultan of Brunei to something pulled from the recycle bin at the downtown Copy-mart.